 While this feature may feel like a nuisance, it is truly intended as a way to refresh the security of your account connections and make sure that any updates or bug fixes by the social networks are applied properly.

-While this feature is fantastic for creating clean workflows, designating tasks both within a team and between teams, and tracking activities, it's also great as a security feature.
+One of Facelift's best security features is its account management capabilities.
+Facelift gives administrators a lot of power to create and limit user accounts.
+While this feature is fantastic for creating clean workflows, assigning tasks within and between teams, and tracking activity, it's also great as a security feature.

-Also, facelift does not allow users to affect the settings or permissions of the actual social media networks to which it is connected.
-Therefore, a rogue employee, for example, cannot change who your Facebook administrators are, delete your Twitter page, or change the "About" section in your company LinkedIn description, etc.
+Also, Facelift does not allow users to affect the settings or permissions of the actual social media networks it is connected to.
+For example, a rogue employee cannot change who your Facebook administrators are, delete your Twitter page, change the "About" section of your company's LinkedIn description, etc.

 Proper social media account management

-With social media platforms such as LinkedIn or Facebook, business pages are separate entities from individual user accounts, but individual user accounts are needed to manage these pages.
+While Facelift itself is secure, there are additional precautions your social media management team can take to keep your company's data and content safe on your end.
+Larger companies often have multiple users managing social media accounts.
+On social media platforms like LinkedIn or Facebook, business pages are separate entities from individual user accounts, but individual user accounts are required to manage these pages.

-- Keep your administrator list as short as possible.
+- Keep your list of administrators as short as possible.
 Even if you trust all your employees completely, things can happen.
-Maybe their accounts are hacked.
-Maybe they make a mistake and accidentally publish content on the wrong account when trying to upload their personal content.
-Maybe they simply lose their devices.
-Over time, with new employees joining the team and others leaving, this list can go un-trimmed.
-Every new account you add is a potential liability.
+Maybe their accounts get hacked.
+Maybe they make a mistake when trying to upload their personal content and accidentally publish it to the wrong account.
+Maybe they just lose their devices.
+Over time, as new people join the team and others leave, this list can grow.
+Each new account you add is a potential liability.

 - Encourage employees who use their personal accounts to change their passwords regularly.

-- Think about limiting BYOD culture.
-While there are benefits to allowing your employees to work using their personal devices, there are also potential security issues at hand.
-Company issued devices can be wiped remotely, can have passwords changed, and can be retrieved from employees when they leave a company.
+- Consider limiting the BYOD culture.
+While there are benefits to allowing employees to work on their personal devices, there are also potential security issues.
+Company-issued devices can be wiped remotely, passwords can be changed, and they can be recovered when employees leave the company.

 Unfortunately, creating a "fake" user account to manage your company's Facebook pages or Facebook Business Suite accounts is against Facebook's terms of service, so we do not recommend creating "dummy" accounts to serve this purpose.
 If Facebook gets wind of this, it could result in the deletion of that account (and your page!).